DataDog/documentation/content/en/logs/explorer/search_syntax.md

 **Note**: Search can also be used on non-faceted array attributes using an equivalent syntax.

 In the following example, CloudWatch logs for Windows contain an array of JSON objects under `@Event.EventData.Data`.
-You cannot create a facet on array of JSON objects but search using the following syntax.
+You cannot create a facet on array of JSON objects but you can search using the following syntax.

 * `@Event.EventData.Data.Name:ObjectServer` matches all logs with the key `Name` and value `ObjectServer`.